OpenFn/Lightning/README.md

 ## Contributing

-We appreciate any contribution to Lightning.
+We appreciate every contribution to Lightning.

 ### Setting up locally